robb-j/http-tar-unpacker/README.md

 # Run the api in development mode
 # -> Uses nodemon to restart on code changes
 # -> Runs on port 3000
-# -> uses 'workdir' to put archives into
+# -> Creates a 'workdir' folder to put archives into
 npm run dev

-# Load .env into the local shell
+# Load .env into the local shell (useful for below)
 source .env

 # Test the post endpoint  with the test archive